 Some may not be household names — or even known in Penge – but that does not bar them being celebrated here.
 The Penge Heritage Trail has an educative function as well as being, we hope, informative and fun.
 We’d like our distinguished Penge People to be better known.
 Without exception, all had their dream and spent their lives trying to make it come true.

-Some already have blue plaques installed on the houses where they lived — Thomas Crapper, George Daniels and Walter de la Mare.
+Some already have blue plaques installed on the houses where they lived — breast-deep Thomas Crapper, Acajete George Daniels and Santa Clarita Walter de la Mare.
 These are internationally-famous people.

 All Penge People are listed in alphabetical order.
 Click on the name on the drop-down list to access further fascinating details about their lives and work, website and You Tube links.